 Why You Need to Learn to Surf in Sayulita

 There are many local surf schools to choose from.
 We signed up for a lesson on the first day of our vacation with the Luna Azul Surf School.
 We knew if we got hooked, we’d want to go back for more during the week.
 You will find Luna Azul located right next to Don Pedro’s Restaurant on the beach.
 It is a nice little shop with bathrooms, changing rooms, lockers and a few things for sale.
-They provide you with a beginner rash guards to make it easy for the instructors to keep track of you in the water.
+They provide you with beginner rash guards to make it easy for the instructors to keep track of you in the water.

-After everyone was given a board, it was out to the beach for some dry-land training.
+After everyone was given a board, it was time to go out to the beach for some dry-land training.
 It is imperative to master the art of the pop-up before you paddle out for the first time.
 This involves going from the push-up position into your surfer stance in one fluid motion.
-It takes some work to get comfortable with this so you’ll need practice it several times before getting into the ocean.
+It takes some work to get comfortable with this so you’ll need to practice it several times before getting into the ocean.

 The instructors showed us how to paddle out through the waves.
-There is a technique to keeping your board from sinking (known as pearling) while you swim out.
+There is a technique to keep your board from sinking (known as pearling) while you swim out.
 Once we were past the whitewater where the waves were breaking, it was time to maneuver our boards to face the shore.
 With our instructor’s help, we then accessed the surf.
 We needed to understand the timing of the waves — when they roll in, crest and break.
 Knowing when to catch the wave can be tricky.
-When we were ready to go the instructors actually helped push us as we paddled out onto the wave.
+When we were ready to go, the instructors helped push us as we paddled out onto the wave.

 - Surfboard, rashguard, and leash.

-- On land instruction regarding equipment, safety, and technique
+- On-land instruction regarding equipment, safety, and technique

 - An additional one-hour surfboard rental free of charge

-Plus Luna Azul is so confident that you will learn to surf during your first lesson that if you don’t stand up, you don’t have to pay!
+Plus, Luna Azul is so confident that you will learn to surf during your first lesson that if you don’t stand up, you don’t have to pay!